-Other interesting points in the article include that most of the LBP sufferers that elected not to seek treatment (about 35%) did so because of cost concerns or the belief that professional care would not help.
-Both research and the majority of the 14,000 who tried chiropractic said it helped and a LBP case was reviewed emphasizing this point.
-The case example emphasized the value of periodic chiropractic treatment for a worker in a heavy physically demanding job and the benefits he received from a treatment every few weeks, indicating this approach, “…is able to keep his back pain to a minimum.”
+Other interesting points in the article include that most of the LBP sufferers who elected not to seek treatment (about 35%) did so because of cost concerns or the belief that professional care would not help.
+Both research and the majority of the 14,000 who tried chiropractic said it helped and a the Consumer Reports article reviewed a LBP case to emphasize this point.
+The case example focused on the value of periodic chiropractic treatment for a worker in a heavy physically demanding job and the benefits he received from a treatment every few weeks, indicating this approach, “…is able to keep his back pain to a minimum.”
 Another important point was that 44% of the 14,000 consumers reported exercise was helpful, and this represented the top placed self-help measure.
 Moreover, 58% indicated they wished they had included more exercises to strengthen their back in the past year.
 Chiropractic management of back pain and other musculoskeletal conditions includes exercise training during the care rendered for LBP.

 The article concludes with caution about back surgery, and references a separate CR survey completed in 2006.
-They reported 60% satisfaction in about 1000 LBP consumers who had surgery in the prior 5 years compared with hip or knee replacement satisfaction at 82%.
+That survey reported 60% satisfaction among about 1,000 LBP consumers who had surgery in the prior 5 years compared with hip or knee replacement satisfaction at 82%.
 Additionally, more than 50% reported at least one problem during recovery, 16% had no improvement at all, while 8% were worse.
 The recommendation of obtaining at least two opinions was suggested prior to undergoing surgery, preferably one from a non-surgeon.

 Thousands of Doctors of Chiropractic across the United States have taken "The ChiroTrust Pledge": “To the best of my ability, I agree to provide my patients convenient, affordable, and mainstream Chiropractic care.
 I will not use unnecessary long-term treatment plans and/or therapies.”